 - House of the Prince, birthplace of Prince Henry the Navigator.

 The riverfront is touristy and lined with restaurants, cafés and bars.

-On the banks of the Douro river with great views of the Port wine warehouses that mark the opposite side, this hotel is located in the charming historic Ribeira square with buildings dating back to the 16th century.
+On the banks of the Douro river with great views of the Port wine warehouses that mark the opposite side, this hotel is located in the historic Ribeira square with buildings dating back to the 16th century.
 This UNESCO designated world heritage site bustles with market stalls, cafés and restaurants.
 Don’t miss the bronze sculpture by José Rodiques also known as the cube by locals, it sits over the remains of a 17th century fountain.
 Look for a room with a view.

 On the opposite bank of the river Douro is Vila Nova de Gaia.

 - Here you get picture- postcard views of Porto.

 - Plenty of restaurants, cafes, and bars in the surrounding area.